USMAI-Library-Consortium/confluence-public-link-finder/design-docs/system_design.md

 - `cleaned_pages`: list of tuples (str, str): A list of Page Titles and their corresponding URLS.

 Loop Architecture:
+1. Extract the Space Key from the `item["_expandable"]["container"]` path, which is in the format `/rest/api/space/SYSTEMS` with `SYSTEMS` being the desired key.
+2. Check whether a page is archived by comparing the space with a list of archived spaces.
+The list, for all intents and purposes, is static to `['COV19', 'DR']`
-1. Extract title and relative URL
+3. If a page is NOT archived, extract title and relative URL & proceed with the following steps
-2. Generate full URL with `base_url` plus relative URL
+4. Generate full URL with `base_url` plus relative URL
-3. Append the tuple of Title and Full URL to the `cleaned_pages`
+5. Append the tuple of Title and Full URL to the `cleaned_pages`

 ### 3.5.
 CSV Writer